ComposableFi/composable/docs/docs/parachains/picasso-parachain-overview.md

 without gas fees.

-In addition, Picasso maintains the Centauri IBC-Substrate bridge, which enables it to connect to IBC-enabled blockchains starting with the Cosmos ecosystem, as well as Mosaic, the transfer availability pallet, which opens up a bridge to connect to EVM-compatible Layer 1s and 2s.
+In addition, Picasso maintains the Centauri IBC-Substrate bridge, which enables it to connect to IBC-enabled blockchains starting with the Cosmos ecosystem, which opens up a bridge to connect to EVM-compatible Layer 1s and 2s.
 Picasso’s suite of DeFi primitives like the Pablo DEX, are designed to attract and maintain deep liquidity through novel technology innovations, and strong alignment with user incentives.